-Another factor, TV “experts” failed to notice or mention that Adam had the classic look of hyperthyroidism.
-Adam’s facial features, as seen in his latest pictures, are text book for the classic “bug eye” look of hyperthyroidism.
-Adam also has the extremely thin body build that is classic for a patient with undiagnosed hyperthyroidism.
-I suspect Adam could always eat twice as much as others, yet, never gain weight.
+Another factor, TV “experts” failed to notice or mention that Adam had the classic hyperthyroidism look.
+Adam’s facial features, as seen in his latest pictures, are textbook for the classic “bug-eye” look of hyperthyroidism.
+Adam also has a skinny body build that is a classic for a patient with undiagnosed hyperthyroidism.
+I suspect Adam could always eat twice as much as others yet, never gain weight.

 Undiagnosed hyperthyroidism, even without Neurotoxicity, can cause severe panic disorder and rage!
 Any extra surge of the brain’s electrical current from untreated hyperthyroidism would greatly exacerbate rage in a neurotoxic patient.

 I generally diagnose 30 new patients a year with undiagnosed hyperthyroidism.
-They are normally younger kids, in their twenties like Adam.
-Most are using OxyContin and Xanax to calm anxiety disorders, young kids don’t “doctor” like their parents, they just use drugs from their friends to balance their brain’s electrical activity.
+They usually are younger kids in their twenties like Adam.
+Most are using OxyContin and Xanax to calm anxiety disorders; young kids don’t “doctor” like their parents; they use drugs from their friends to balance their brain’s electrical activity.

 Asperger’s syndrome: Patient behavior

-It is important to note that the typical Asperger’s patient does not exhibit outward rage, unless they do suffer undiagnosed neurotoxicity or have suffered severe brain injury in their temporal lobes.
-Without the neurotoxicity factor “ramping up” the brain’s “electrical voltage” an Asperger’s patient is more likely to exhibit signs of social anxiety, as Adam did in high school.
-Fellow students suggest he was quiet, shy and uncomfortable in social settings.
+It is important to note that the typical Asperger’s patient does not exhibit outward rage unless they suffer undiagnosed neurotoxicity or have suffered a severe brain injury in their temporal lobes.
+Without the neurotoxicity factor “ramping up” the brain’s “electrical voltage,” an Asperger’s patient is likelier to exhibit signs of social anxiety, as Adam did in high school.
+Fellow students suggest he was quiet, shy, and uncomfortable in social settings.

 I suspect before Adam’s neurotoxicity reached a critical level, his personality was that of a typical Asperger’s patient, a quiet loner, introspective and hyper-focused on things he liked, to the point of appearing aloof.
 He may have been irritable and moody, but I seriously doubt he was the least bit aggressive.

-Based on my experience in treating kids with Asperger’s, I suspect Adam was a sickly kid who had quite a few rounds of antibiotics from his pediatricians.
-My clinical research has matched the brain scans of Asperger’s patients with specific brain chemistry deficiencies that are derived from antibiotic-induced gut toxicity.
+Based on my experience treating kids with Asperger’s, I suspect Adam was a sickly kid who had quite a few rounds of antibiotics from his pediatricians.
+My clinical research has matched the brain scans of Asperger’s patients with specific brain chemistry deficiencies derived from antibiotic-induced gut toxicity.